Doctors discover their bios being used by another clinic, despite never working there | CBC News

 Both bios list the doctor's hobbies as "kitesurfing, mountain biking and snowboarding."

-According to Maghera and her clinic's staff, the two bios were removed after OOC contacted the South Keys Health Center.
+According to Maghera and her clinic's staff, the two bios were removed after their centre contacted the South Keys Health Center.

 "To have that [SKHC site] as the second [Google] hit after all the work that you do was extremely concerning," she said.